jitsi/jibri/README.md

 * Jitsi Meet: Edit the /etc/jitsi/meet/yourdomain.config.js file, add/set the following properties:

    recordingType: 'jibri',

    enableRecording: true,

    hiddenDomain: ‘recorder.yourdomain.com',

 Once recording is enabled in config.js, the recording button will become available in the user interface.
 However, until a valid jibri is seen by Jicofo, the mesage "Recording currently unavailable" will be displayed when it is pressed.
 Once a jibri connects successfully, the user will instead be prompted to enter a stream key.

 * Final Jibri configuration: edit /home/jibri/config.json and enter the IP Address or DNS name of your host in the "servers" section of the JSON.
 Also update the password, xmpp_domain, selenium_xmpp_password as appropriate for your install.

+* Start the jibri daemon
+  - service jibri-xmpp start

+* Open a new Jitsi Meet URL and see if the recording option is enabled and prompts for a stream key.
+Congratulations, you've got a jibri!

 ### Manually testing Jibri